Uranium market

 Monthly uranium spot price in US$ per pound.
 The 2007 price peak is clearly visible.

 The uranium market, like all commodity markets, has a history of volatility, moving with the standard forces of supply and demand as well as geopolitical pressures.
 It has also evolved particularities of its own in response to the unique nature and use of uranium.

 Historically, uranium has been mined in countries willing to export, including Australia and Canada.
 However, countries now responsible for more than 50% of the world’s uranium production include Kazakhstan, Namibia, Niger, and Uzbekistan.

 Uranium from mining is used almost entirely as fuel for nuclear power plants.
-Following the 2011 Fukushima nuclear disaster, the global uranium market remains depressed, with the uranium price falling more than 50%, declining share values, and reduced profitability of uranium producers since March 2011.
+Following the 2011 Fukushima nuclear disaster, the global uranium market has remained depressed, with the uranium price falling by more than 50%, declining share values, and reduced profitability for uranium producers since March 2011.
 As a result, uranium companies worldwide have reduced capacity, closed operations and deferred new production.

 Before uranium is ready for use as nuclear fuel in reactors, it must undergo a number of intermediary processing steps that are identified as the front end of the nuclear fuel cycle: mining it (either by ISL or by mining and milling into yellowcake); enriching it; and finally fuel fabrication to produce fuel assemblies or bundles.